Table of Contents

 2. Cost: Paying for What You Use

 Cost is a critical factor for early-stage startups.
-Here’s how the two services compare in pricing:
+Here's how the two services compare on pricing tiers.

 However, Auth0 offers more granular pricing controls.
-If you only need basic email/password auth, you might stay under their free tier longer than expected.
-Supabase Auth, while cheaper at scale, locks you into their ecosystem—migrating later can be painful if you outgrow their Postgres-based model.
+If you only need basic email/password auth, you might stay within a low tier longer than expected.
+Supabase Auth, while cheaper at scale, ties you more tightly to its ecosystem — migrating later can be involved if you outgrow the Postgres-based model.

-- Auth0: Enterprise features (MFA, advanced security) are locked behind expensive tiers.
+- Auth0: Enterprise features (advanced MFA, anomaly detection) are gated behind higher tiers.

-- Supabase Auth: While the free tier is generous, costs can spike if you exceed Postgres storage limits or need high availability.
+- Supabase Auth: The free tier is generous, but costs can rise if you exceed Postgres storage limits or need high availability and read replicas.

-Choose Supabase Auth if you’re budget-conscious and using their database.
-Opt for Auth0 if you need enterprise-grade features early (e.g., biometric auth, anomaly detection) and can afford the premium.
+Takeaway for startups: Choose Supabase Auth if you're budget-conscious and using its database.
+Opt for Auth0 if you need enterprise-grade features early and can absorb the premium.

 3. Customization: Flexibility vs. Constraints

-Startups often need to bend authentication systems to fit their product’s unique needs.
-Here’s how the two platforms compare:
+Startups often need to bend authentication systems to fit a product's unique needs.

 Supabase Auth: Simple but Opinionated